-Meet Your Prenatal and Postnatal Personal Trainer
+L.A.
+Prenatal And Postnatal Personal Trainer

 What is Prenatal and Postnatal Training?

-My name is Jessica Sykora, and I am a Prenatal and Postnatal Certified Personal Trainer.
-If you are looking to feel your best before, during or after a pregnancy, I am here to help.
-I have so much passion for women who want to stay healthy through fitness while their body experiences changes.
-There are a wide range of benefits to prenatal and postnatal training, and here's what to expect during the stages.
+My name is Jessica Sykora and I am the owner of Sykora Fitness.
+We take pride in specializing in Prenatal and Postnatal training, because we believe that training properly during a pregnancy can increase the chances of you and your baby’s well being.
+If you are looking to feel your best before, during or after a pregnancy, we would love to help you along your journey.
+We have so much passion for women who want to stay healthy through fitness while their body experiences the amazing changes of creating new life.
 As always be sure to consult with your doctor before starting a training program.

-Stages of Personal Training for Pregnancy
+Stages of Prenatal Training

-If you are looking to become pregnant, keep in mind that your body typically responds better to conception when you are healthier, this is why exercise can help.
+If you are looking to become pregnant, keep in mind that your body typically responds better to conception when you are healthier.
+This is why exercise can help.
 Exercise helps improve fertility, especially if you are overweight or have (PCOS), an ovarian syndrome.
 Exercise during this stage focuses on cardiovascular and total body strength training, so that once you become pregnant, you are strong and prepared for the changes your body will be making.
 If possible, it is wise to begin training during this stage.

 1st Trimester Prenatal Training

 Once you become pregnant, prenatal training during the first trimester can help ease the effects of morning sickness, elevate your mood and give you the strength you and your fetus need to be healthy.
 During this stage of training, we will focus on total body strength training with a concentration on strengthening the muscles of the pelvic floor.
 As the fetus grows and puts more pressure on your body, this type of training can help your body stay healthy and pain free.
 Light to moderate cardiovascular exercises are performed during this stage, avoiding certain positions and exercises that may put you or your fetus in harm's way.